MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 }
 ```

-Once this functionality is implemented, the iOS implementation of the `INotificationManager` can send and receive notifications.

 iOS offers many advanced options for notifications.
 For more information, see [Notifications in Xamarin.iOS](~/ios/platform/user-notifications/index.md).

 ## Test the application

-Once both Android and iOS contain a registered implementation of the `INotificationManager` interface, the application can be tested on both platforms.
+Once the platform projects contain a registered implementation of the `INotificationManager` interface, the application can be tested on both platforms.
 Run the application and click the **Schedule Notification** button to create a notification.

 On Android, the notification will appear in the notification area.
 When the notification is tapped, the application receives the notification and displays a message below the **Schedule Notification** button:

 ![Local notifications on Android](local-notifications-images/local-notifications-android.png)

-On iOS, incoming notifications are automatically received by the application without requiring a user input.
+On iOS, incoming notifications are automatically received by the application without requiring user input.
 The application receives the notification and displays a message below the **Schedule Notification** button:

 ![Local notifications on iOS](local-notifications-images/local-notifications-ios.png)